extendi/react-gate/site/contribute/CONTRIBUTE.md

-# Contributing to React Gate
+# Contributing to ReactGate

-Contributing to `React Gate` doesn’t mean necessarily fixing bugs or adding a new code.
+Contributing to `ReactGate` doesn’t mean necessarily fixing bugs or adding a new code.
 All suggestions and/or critics are welcomed Sono bene accetti tutti i suggerimenti e/o le critiche al progetto, as long ad they are constructive and motivated.

 ## Do a suggestion

 Open an issue and clearly explain with code’s examples if necessary.
-If you suggestion is about the performance or the conflicts of `React Gate` with other libraries, you will specify them and the involved use cases.
+If you suggestion is about the performance or the conflicts of `ReactGate` with other libraries, you will specify them and the involved use cases.

 ## Submitting Proposals